FreeDurok/OCRacle/README.md

     <img src=".img/OCRacle_Logo.png" alt="OCRacle Logo" width="300"/>
 </p>

-OCRacle is a modular Python tool that recursively scans directories, extracts text from PDF and image files (native PDF text and OCR), and searches for keywords or regex patterns.
-Results can be printed on console and optionally saved to JSON or CSV.
+OCRacle is a modular Python tool (optionally portable) that recursively scans directories, extracts text from PDF and image files (native PDF text and OCR), and searches for keywords or regex patterns.
+Results can be printed on the console and optionally saved to JSON or CSV.
 It is also useful as a service component for Data Loss Prevention (DLP) software.

 ## **Main Features**